The pharynx is a hollow tube about five inches long that starts behind the nose and leads to the esophagus (food pipe) and the larynx (voice box).

 - Oropharynx: The oropharynx is the middle part of the pharynx.
 It includes the soft palate, the soft area right behind the hard roof of your mouth; the back one-third of your tongue (base of the tongue); and your tonsils.

 - Hypopharynx: The hypopharynx is the lower part of the pharynx that funnels food to the esophagus (food pipe).

 What causes throat cancer?

-Infection with the sexually transmitted human papillomavirus (HPV) has been linked to 70% of cancers of the mouth and throat (oropharyngeal cancers).
+Infection with the sexually transmitted human papillomavirus (HPV) — a virus that infects the skin and can cause abnormal tissue growth — has been linked to 70% of cancers of the mouth and throat (oropharyngeal cancers).
 Smoking and heavy drinking are also major risk factors for this disease.